CHRISSY-FRANKY/X-LOYALTY-C-SHARP/README.md

 ## TO DO

-- Handle user closing selenium browser
+- Handle the user interupting selenium
-- Have GUI show the followers and following buttons
-  - User clicks button to load their x profile for them to decide to follow or unfollow
-  - Unhighlight which usernames have been dealt with
+- Refractor parts of the code to be more efficient

 ## Disclaimer :wink: